bombasticSlacks/Aspirant/Game/Trades-Training.md

 #### Your Money Is Good Here
 You always receive full value when exchanging currency.

-#### Babble
-#TODOmigrate
-You may keep someone's attention and interest, even in a topic you know nothing about by using the perform skill.

-#### Clothed Fighter
-#TODOmigrate
-Your armour appears to others to just be clothing.

 #### Decadent
 You never suffer penalties due to intoxication or exotic comestibles.

-#### Legal Expert
-#TODOmigrate
-Your knowledge extends to the nuanced laws and customs of areas.

 #### Military Expert
 Your knowledge covers historical and strategic military knowledge.